tk421bsod/maximilian/HOSTING.md

 If you get some weird output and can't see it anymore, check the log file.
 It's located in `./logs/maximilian-<date>.log`.

+# optional packages
+Want to enable the "images" extension and/or get prettier output in the console?
+Run `pip3 install -r requirements-extra.txt`.
+You may need to install a Rust compiler.

+Just want prettier output?
+Run `pip3 install rich`.

 # additional command line arguments

-To enable eval commands through an extension called `jishaku` (https://github.com/Gorialis/jishaku), run `main.py` with `--enablejsk`.
+To enable special commands through an extension called `jishaku` (https://github.com/Gorialis/jishaku), run `main.py` with `--enablejsk`.

 If you're hosting the database on another computer, you'll need to run `main.py` with `--ip <database_ip>`, replacing `<database_ip>` with the IP address of your database.